dariajung/project-ideas/README.md

 --------------------
 * Scrape Thinkful mentors' GitHubs or websites for side projects.
 * Store as JSON format.
-* Display in visually pleasing / easy to use manner on the static site.
+* Display in visually pleasing / easy to use manner on a static site.

 Date Night planner
 ------------------